 Smell: Chocolate covered marzipan.
 Raisins.
 Oranges and lemons.
 Cinnamon and oak.
 Becomes a little malty given time… Digestive biscuits and milky tea with honey.

 Taste: Orange creams.
 Caramel.
 Honey.
 More raisins.
 Dark chocolate.
 Woody cinnamon and spicy pepper.
 Touch of oak on the finish.

-Value for Money: A satisfyingly silky dram that’s perfectly drinkable at full strength despite a wee bit of warmth on the palate.
+Thoughts: A satisfyingly silky dram that’s perfectly drinkable at full strength despite a wee bit of warmth on the palate.

 The sherry finish seems to come and go albeit in rather a nice way.
 With one sip you get a rich, warming sherry experience, while the next brings forth a fresher, maltier character.
 It’s a nice to-ing and fro-ing that lasts throughout the dram and keeps things interesting.